 If you’re not already a SunTrust client, but there’s a local branch near you, signing up for this card is worth your consideration.
 Banks reward loyalty, so developing a strong relationship with your local financial institution now could help your odds of securing a small business loan from them in the future.

 But even SunTrust customers might find the bank’s small business credit card rewards program lacking, at least in comparison to other business credit cards on the market.
 If you don’t want your rewards potential to cap out at $2,000 annually, look toward the Chase Ink Business Cash credit card.
-If you want an even longer 0% intro APR period that also applies to balance transfers, the American Express Blue Business Plus—and its 15-month interest-free grace period—is the card for you.
+If you want a 0% intro APR period that also applies to balance transfers, the American Express Blue Business Plus—and its 12-month interest-free grace period on balance transfers—is the card for you.
 And the Capital One Spark Cash for Business card takes all the guesswork out of your rewards program, so you can spend safe in the knowledge that know you’re earning whenever, and wherever, you go.